tideworks/spartan-launcher/README.md

 ## Conclusion

 In other programming languages what **spartan** empowers would perhaps not be very special.
-Concurrent programming via processes is a rather ancient practice in computing.
-All manner of stalwart programs that run as services on Linux, like PostreSQL, MySQL, Redis (many others) - and desktop applications such as Chrome browser and lately the Firefox brower - utilize multi-process concurrent programming as core to how they are designed and operate.
+Concurrent programming using processes is a rather ancient practice in computing.
+All manner of stalwart programs that run as services on Linux, like PostgreSQL, MySQL, Redis (many others) - and desktop applications such as Chrome browser and lately the Firefox brower - utilize multi-process concurrent programming as core to how they are designed and operate.

 However, for the Java language, where this manner of programming now becomes so facile, its very much like a new landscape of program architecture is presenting itself.
 Enjoy.